Institutional Research, Planning and Effectiveness

 - Analyze the Data – Calculate the research findings and develop recommendations.
 At this point, the differences or gaps in performance between the institutions being benchmarked help to identify process enablers that equip the leaders in their high performance.

 - Internal Benchmarking – Using internal benchmarking allows for organizations to gain a better understanding of themselves.
 Organizations can solidify their internal processes by looking within and across their units or divisions to benchmark.
-Looking from within ensures the easiest management of idea exchange and availability of partners, since all the information is “under the same roof”.
-Even though it has these benefits, internal benchmarking has a lower probability of achieving significant breakthroughs because comparable departments within one college system tend to have relatively similar practices and process compared with external organizations.
+Looking from within ensures the easiest management of idea exchange and availability of partners since all information is “under the same roof”.
+However, internal benchmarking does have a lower probability of achieving significant breakthroughs due to comparable departments within the same organizational system usually having similar practices and processes when compared to those of external organizations.

-- Collaborative Benchmarking – This type of benchmarking involves a limited exchange of information from a consortium of organizations and usually focuses only on quantitative statistics rather than qualitative analysis.
-Most institutions and their departments within, collect this type of data on a regular basis.
+- Collaborative Benchmarking – This type of benchmarking involves a limited exchange of information from organizational consortiums which usually focus on quantitative statistics versus qualitative analyses.
+Most institutional departments regularly collect this type of data.

-- Functional Benchmarking – This involves comparing your processes with similar, but not identical, processes within the same industry, often with industry leaders.
-This analysis seeks new ideas that have already succeeded in a compatible area.
-The potential number of partners is much greater, but because they aren't in direct competition they may be more willing to cooperate in data exchanges.
-However, the information is harder to transfer to your organization because many of the partners are from different industries the applicability of the information to the organization may be more difficulty to apply.
+- Functional Benchmarking – This involves comparing organizational practices and processes with similar, but not identical, practices and processes across diverse industries, often with industry leaders.
+This analysis seeks new ideas that have had superior results in compatible areas.
+The potential number of partners is much greater; however, the partners may be more willing to cooperate and provide their data since they are not in direct competition with the requesting organizations.
+Since the benchmarking information is gathered from different industries the applicability of the information to the organization may be more difficulty to apply.

-Regardless of which benchmarking type is used, the purpose is still the same – to help the organization continually learn from other organizations.
-Keep in mind that benchmarking is more than just gathering data.
-It involves adapting a new approach of continually questioning how processes are performed, seeking out best practices, and implementing new models of operation.
+Regardless of the benchmarking method an organization chooses to use, the purpose is still the same.
+Benchmarking helps organizations to continually learn from their competitor and peer organizations.
+However, benchmarking involves more than just gathering data.
+It encompasses adapting a new approach to continually question how practices and processes are performed, seeking out best practices and processes, and implementing new models of operation.

 *Parts of this are paraphrased from: James G. Patterson, Benchmarking Basics, 1996, Crisp Publications, Inc. and from Jeffrey W. Alstete, Benchmarking in Higher Education, 1995, ASHE-ERIC Higher Education Reports.